VinPassed

 Sales taxOhio credits any sales tax paid to PA (6% state; 7% Allegheny County, 8% Philadelphia).
 You pay only the difference at Ohio BMV registration based on your county rate.
 Keep your bill of sale and PA tax receipt.
 Private party purchase: PA collects no sales tax; full Ohio rate due at registration.

-Title brandsPA brands carry over to Ohio title verbatim (ORC §4505.08).
-PA uses a Reconstructed designation for rebuilt salvage vehicles.
+Title brandsPA brands carry over onto the Ohio title as-is.
+Pennsylvania uses a “Reconstructed” designation for rebuilt salvage vehicles.
 Flood total losses branded in PA will appear on the Ohio title.
 A VinPassed report catches pre-repair auction history the title alone cannot show.

 Getting it homeWV dealer issues a temporary tag.
 For a private WV purchase, Ohio's out-of-state procedure applies: drive directly home, VIN inspection required at an Ohio Deputy Registrar before title transfer.
 Rebuilt salvage vehicles require an Ohio State Highway Patrol inspection before Ohio issues a rebuilt title.